 For some time now people have increasingly turned to the internet as their primary source of information.
-And why not, as modern day content marketing means there is always information available in some shape or form.
+And why not, modern-day content marketing means there is always information available in some shape or form.
 Whether you’re looking for company or product reviews or want to learn something new.

 The way we search for information has quite literally paved the way for smart content marketing strategies.
 Creating the right type of content gives small businesses an ideal opportunity to become their own publishers.
 It also allows them to compete with much larger organisations online.
 The secret lies in creating and distributing valuable, relevant, and consistent content.
 Any good online marketing strategy should be designed to attract and retain loyal customers while educating them in the process.